Takahiro Okada

-Takahiro Okada (岡田 貴弘, born February 9, 1988, in Suita), playing as T-Okada (T-岡田), is a Japanese former professional baseball outfielder and first baseman who spent his 19–year career with the Orix Buffaloes of Nippon Professional Baseball (NPB) from 2006 to 2024.
+Takahiro Okada (岡田 貴弘, born February 9, 1988), or known by his playing name T-Okada (T-岡田), is a Japanese former professional baseball outfielder and first baseman who spent his 19–year career with the Orix Buffaloes of Nippon Professional Baseball (NPB) from 2006 to 2024.

 Career

-Okada was selected by The Orix Buffaloes with their first-round pick of the 2005 draft.
+Okada was selected by the Orix Buffaloes with their first-round pick of the 2005 draft.

-Okada was only the second player in history to record a pinch-hit grand slam in 2010, he became the home run king（One of the title of NPB), after Nakanishi Futoshi (Nishitetsu Baseball Club) in 1955.
+Okada was only the second player in history to record a pinch-hit grand slam in 2010, he became the home run king(One of the title of NPB), after Nakanishi Futoshi (Nishitetsu Baseball Club) in 1955.
 In terms of RBIs, he was the first player to record 90 or more RBIs at the age of 22 in six years, since Nakajima Hiroyuki (Saitama Seibu Lions) in 2004.
 It was the first time in 14 years since Troy Neal in 1996 that an Orix player had become the home run king, and the first time in 37 years for a Japanese player since Nagaike Tokuji of the predecessor Hankyu Braves in 1973.

 In 2007, Okada changed his batting style from a single-legged style to a sliding style to improve his accuracy.
 In the summer, he was called up to the Japanese national baseball team for the Beijing Pre-Olympic Games, and contributed to Japan's victory as a key player.

 Okada was registered as an infielder in 2009.
 He changed his playing name to T-Okada to prevent confusion to then-newly hired manager Akinobu Okada.
 The following season he finished with 33 home runs, the most in Pacific League, so he opted to keep his new name despite Akinobu Okada leaving the team in 2012.